-T2DM was diagnosed at an average follow-up of 7.5 years using a World Health Organization criteria, defining fasting glucose level ≥126 mg/dL or 2-hour glucose level ≥200 mg/dL [19].
-Furthermore, all individuals taking anti-diabetic medications was also classified as having T2DM.
+T2DM was diagnosed at the follow-up using a World Health Organization criteria, i.e. fasting glucose level ≥126 mg/dL or 2-hour glucose level ≥200 mg/dL [19].
+Furthermore, all individuals taking anti-diabetic medications were also classified as having T2DM.
 Individuals that reported by themselves any cardiovascular event such as heart attack, stroke or angina, were labeled as having cardiovascular disease (CVD) at the follow-up.
 All other participants without T2DM or self-reported CVD were labeled as healthy for the case of this study.
 During the course of the longitudinal study, a total of 171 individuals developed T2DM with 10 individuals also reporting at least one cardiovascular event.
 The incidence rate of T2DM in the second cohort of the SAHS population was 10.79 %.
-Table 1 shows the population distribution in terms of the four classes.
+Table 1 shows the population distribution.
 The distribution in terms of the ethnicity shows that the prevalence of T2DM among the MA individuals more than double than the NHW population.

 Table 1: The classification of the 1,492 subjects used in this study